crystal-lang/rfcs/text/0014-cancelable-timers.md

 2,147,483,648 iterations!

-The counterpart is that every waiter and timer event must know the current atomic value (thereafter called `cancelation token`) to be able to resolve the timeout.
+The counterpart is that every waiter and timer event must know the current atomic value (thereafter called `cancellation token`) to be able to resolve the timeout.
 I believe this is an acceptable trade off.

 > [!NOTE]